 At One Click LCA we have long advocated for the use of Environmental Product Declarations (EPD) over generic data for building life-cycle assessments (LCA).
-We welcome recent national building LCA requirements, for example in Norway and in Sweden, which have incentivised the use of EPDs over generic data.
-As part of our mission to make LCA more accessible for all, this article explains the differences between generic data and EPDs and summarises how One Click LCA can help you to comply with the new requirements in Norway and Sweden.
+We welcome recent national building LCA requirements, for example in Norway and in Sweden, which have incentivized the use of EPDs over generic data.
+As part of our mission to make LCA more accessible for all, this article explains the differences between generic data and EPDs and summarizes how One Click LCA can help you to comply with the new requirements in Norway and Sweden.

 What’s the difference between an EPD and generic data?